1 Disability

 - the impairment ‘has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities’

 A significant number of people with disabilities are keen to work but remain unemployed.
-The UN’s Disability and Development report (UN, 2018) notes that ‘lower rates of employment have been persistently observed for persons with disabilities.’
-Across eight global regions, the employment to population ratio for people with disabilities averages 36%, compared with 60% for people without disabilities.
+Following statistical analysis of data from over 100 countries, the UN’s 2024 Disability and Development report (UN, 2024) notes that only 27% of persons with disabilities are employed, compared to 56% of persons without disabilities.

 Aichner (2021) explains that the problem is often the negative view of employers who assume that people with disabilities are not able to perform as efficiently, or are a burden rather than a source of added value.
 On the contrary, Aichner’s research summarises the characteristics and associated benefits as follows: